deusExMac/TwitterSearch/README.md

     - configparser

-# How to prepeare and execute TwitterSearch
+# How to prepeare, execute and interact with TwitterSearch

 ## Preparing the configuration file